sniperliu/blog.lambdaliu.com/resources/templates/md/posts/2016-03-20-ansible-docker-digitalocean-2.md

 ## Round 2 - Automate the site build and configure magically

-After read the [this article](http://nathanleclaire.com/blog/2015/11/10/using-ansible-with-docker-machine-to-bootstrap-host-nodes/), I found docker-machine + ansible will be the saver, which could archive my goal.
+After read the [this article](http://nathanleclaire.com/blog/2015/11/10/using-ansible-with-docker-machine-to-bootstrap-host-nodes/), I found docker-machine + ansible will be the saver, which could archieve my goal.
 It use some tricks I think to run the ansible from docker container against host, which is use the host network stack.

 Anyway just do it!!